Slovenia Itinerary 7 days: Best of cities, lakes, & the Alps

 Quick History of Slovenia:

-Modern-day Slovenia had been under the rule of many powerful kingdoms, from the Roman Empire, the Byzantine Empire, to the Republic of Venice, the Austrian Empire, and later the Austro-Hungarians.
+Modern-day Slovenia had been under the rule of many powerful kingdoms, from the Roman Empire, and Byzantine Empire, to the Republic of Venice, the Austrian Empire, and later the Austro-Hungarians.

-In the 20th century (First World War), the Slovenes co-founded the State of Slovenes, Croats, and Serbs, which became the Kingdom of Serbs, Croats and Slovenes or Kingdom of Yugoslavia as it is commonly known.
+In the 20th century (First World War), the Slovenes co-founded the State of Slovenes, Croats, and Serbs, which became the Kingdom of Serbs, Croats, and Slovenes, or the Kingdom of Yugoslavia as it is commonly known.

 The coastal areas have the Venetian allure, having been ruled by the Republic of Venice.

 For most of its history, Slovenia was largely controlled by the Habsburgs of Austria.
 Post World War II, it was under Communist rule.
 Slovenia was the first country to break away from Yugoslavia, and after its dissolution in 1991, Slovenia followed a multiparty democratic political system.

 Slovenia is economically prosperous, its buildings, roads, and infrastructure (and views of course) are well maintained, and oozes a kind of royalty that you will find in cities like Vienna (when compared to Ljubljana – which is also a green city!)